 cartilage in your neck or back, knee or ankle, healing are much lower.

 There is now quite strong research from Harvard Medical School

 confirming that a rich bouillon made from bones does indeed help restore

 For strong healthy bones, the body needs adequate amounts of a group of fatty acids called omega-3.
 They are found mainly in fatty fish, nuts such as walnuts and pecans and freshly ground flaxseed.
 The big plus is that omega-3 simultaneously has powerful anti inflammatory properties, as well as benefits for the heart and mind.

-So too the B vitamins are essential for healthy bones and nerves, keeping a toxic substance called homocysteine down...
+So too the B vitamins are essential for healthy bones and nerves, keeping the levels of a toxic substance called homocysteine down.